-I find the computer, also called desktop, version of Design Space to be the easiest to use for uploading my SVG files.
+Please note that the computer/desktop version of Design Space is the easiest to use for uploading SVG files with score lines.
 If you have a choice between using a computer or mobile device with your Cricut, I highly recommend using the computer as the process is easier.

 Table of Contents

 Watch the video tutorial below, or keep scrolling for detailed written instructions for uploading to the desktop version of Design Space.

 - Un-zip the folder you downloaded.